 Our March multicultural calendar concludes with Cesar Chavez.
 A Latino American civil rights activist, Chavez fought for freedom and equality, and co-founded the “The United Farm Workers (UFW) Union.”
 His work within the community helped improve the lives of countless union labor workers.

 March blossoms with celebrations, commemorating the people who made history and changed the world.
 Each diverse individual and holiday celebrated in March has shaped history and positively influenced generations that followed.
+Get a head start on next month, with our April 2020 Diversity Calendar.
 To discover more upcoming diversity events, see our 2020 Diversity Calendar

 November brings the start of the US holiday season.
 So that makes this month a great time give thanks and celebrate the diversity that makes our world so dynamic and interesting.